17 Things to do in Tajikistan

 Cross One Of The Rarest & Newest Border Crossings At Qolma Pass

 Qolma Pass is the sole border crossing connecting Tajikistan and China, more recently opened to foreigners.
-Not only is it one of the prettiest border crossings you’ll ever transit, it’s also a wild ride.
+Not only is it one of the prettiest border crossings you’ll ever transit, but it’s also a wild ride.

 The only way to cross Qolma Pass is by hitchhiking with trucks bound for Dushanbe or Kashgar in China.
 The border patrol staff is aware of this and will help you get onto a truck.